 First Year Leaders (FYLs) are an integral part of the First Year program.
 FYL’s are upper class students who have achieved academic success, demonstrated strong leadership abilities, and have gone through an intensive training process.
 They help bridge the gap between first-year students and administration/faculty by providing useful and necessary information within realistic contexts.

 Centenary University’s First Year Leader program is quite unique in the fact that our FYL’s are embedded into our AFC courses.
 Besides attending every section of their assigned AFC course, our First Year Leaders are busy planning two social programs/events a month for their classes.
-Additionally, the FYL’s are charged with the task of leading class at least once a month.

 The First Year Leader program is one of the greatest assets Centenary University offers to our first-year students.